Daniel Webster: Early life

-Daniel Webster was born on January 18, 1782, in Salisbury, New Hampshire, at a location within the present day city of Franklin.
+Daniel Webster was born on January 18, 1782, in Salisbury, New Hampshire, at a location within the present-day city of Franklin.
 He was the son of Abigail (née Eastman) and Ebenezer Webster, a farmer and local official who served in the French and Indian War and the American Revolutionary War.
 Ebenezer's ancestor, the English-born Thomas Webster, had migrated to North America around 1636.
 Ebenezer had three children from a previous marriage who survived to maturity, as well as five children from his marriage to Abigail; Webster was the second-youngest of the eight siblings.
 He was particularly close to his older brother, Ezekiel, who was born in 1780.
 As a youth, he helped work the family farm but was frequently in poor health.
 With the encouragement of his parents and tutors, he often read works by authors such as Alexander Pope and Isaac Watts.

 In 1796, he attended Phillips Exeter Academy, a preparatory school in Exeter, New Hampshire.
+Exeter's Daniel Webster Debate Society, founded in 1818, is generally regarded as the oldest secondary school debate society in the nation.
 After studying the classics and other subjects for several months under a clergyman, Webster was admitted to Dartmouth College in 1797.
 During his time at Dartmouth, he managed the school newspaper and emerged as a strong public speaker.
-He was chosen Fourth of July orator in Hanover, the college town, in 1800, and in his speech appears the substance of the political principles for the development of which he became famous.
+He was chosen as the Fourth of July orator in the college town of Hanover in 1800, and his speech contained the substance of the political principles which he would later become famous for developing.
 Like his father, and like many other New England farmers, Webster was firmly devoted to the Federalist Party and favored a strong central government.
 He graduated from Dartmouth in 1801 and was elected to the Phi Beta Kappa honor society.

 After graduating from Dartmouth, he apprenticed under Salisbury lawyer Thomas W. Thompson.
 Though unenthusiastic about studying the law, he believed that becoming a lawyer would allow him to "live comfortably" and avoid the bouts of poverty that had afflicted his father.
 In order to help support his brother Ezekiel's study at Dartmouth, Webster temporarily resigned from the law office to work as a schoolteacher at Fryeburg Academy in Maine.
 In 1804, he obtained a position in Boston under the prominent attorney Christopher Gore.
 Clerking for Gore—who was involved in international, national, and state politics—he learned about many legal and political subjects and met numerous New England politicians.
 He grew to love Boston, and, in 1805, was admitted to the bar.